Mark-Venture/Documents/PWM to SBUSA translator/Combined_Translator.md

 If you are unable to get one, or shipping is delayed, you can proceed.

-##  WARING:   The steps on this page are ment to be a temporary work around if there is a delay in obtaining HotRC SBUS-A Receivers.
+##  WARING:   The steps on this page are meant to be a temporary work around if there is a delay in obtaining HotRC SBUS-A Receivers.
 DO NOT USE THIS AS A PERMINANT SOLUTION!!!!
 # THIS IS NOT AFFILATED nor SUPPORTED BY DROIDLINK!!

 ## USE AT YOUR OWN RISK!!